 Software change is the basic operation of both software evolution and software servicing.
 The two stages are separated by the difficulty of the change, allowing substantial changes during the evolution and only limited changes during the servicing; nevertheless the repeated change is the basic building block from which both evolution and servicing derive.
 The larger issues of evolvable architectures, code decay, etc. profit from the more detailed study of the properties of the individual change.
-So this activity will benefit from research, which will in turn benefit the wider issues raised earlier.
-The processes and methods that are now described are all aspects which will benefit from further research which in turn will lead to very substantial industrial benefit.
+The processes and methods that are now described are all aspects which will benefit from further research that in turn will lead to very substantial industrial benefit.

 The change is a process that either introduces new requirements into an existing system, or modifies the system if the requirements were not correctly implemented, or moves the system into a new operating environment.
-It is called the change minicycle [] and consists of the following phases:
+The change mini-cycle [YAU78] consists of the following phases:

 - Request for change

 - Planning phase

 - Program comprehension

 - Change impact analysis

 - Change implementation

 - Restructuring for change

 - Change propagation

 - Verification and validation

+- Re-documentation